marbl-ecosys/MARBL/docs/src/dev-guide/repo-access/working-on-docs.rst

 With conda installed, do the following ::

-  $ conda create --name marbl-docs
+  $ conda create --name marbl-docs pip
   $ source activate marbl-docs
   $ pip install -r $MARBL/docs/

-This creates an environment call "marbl-docs" and installs the required extensions.
+This creates an environment call "marbl-docs" and ensures that ``pip install`` commands are local to the environment rather than global.

 To deactivate the "marbl-docs" environment ::